By Dr. Paul Jerard, E-RYT 500, YACEP

 The importance of warm-ups, before asana practice, cannot be overstated.
 The number one reason why we should teach warm-ups is to reduce the chances of student injury.
 It is amazing to listen to educated people, who believe that experienced students and teachers, do not have to warm up.
 This mindset that believes warm-ups are only for beginners should have its own mantra: “I am all that!”
 If you practice a physical form of Yoga, it only makes sense that you should warm up before asana practice.

-Warm up time depends on time of day, climate/season, age of students, and a student’s lifestyle.
+The average class, I see, has approximately 10 minutes of warm-ups.
+However, warm up time depends on time of day, climate/season, age of students, and a student’s lifestyle.
 For example: A morning class full 75 year olds in the northern hemisphere, during a cold winter, and in a chair-based society, might be as much as 30 minutes.
 An afternoon class full children, who live in the tropics and in a community with no chairs in sight, could have a five minute warm-up at the most.
-The average class, I see, has approximately 10 minutes of warm-ups.
+To further explain about stiffness in chair based societies, communities that are floor-based will produce people with more hip flexibility.
+If we avoid getting on the floor, we give up some natural flexibility and coordination.

 The few minutes you spend teaching warm-up exercises, before asana practice, is important for the whole body of each student.
 Every muscle, joint, and nerve responds to, and requires this necessary part, of any exercise program, including physical forms of Yoga.
 Be kind to your body and your students’ bodies, while investing in a warm up routine for these reasons: